 1. Prices for flights booms during peak travel season, usually in Labor Day (May 1-5th), summer holiday (July and August), National Day Holiday (October 1-8th), and Spring Festival (generally late January to Early February).

 2. It is advised to arrive at the railway station at least 40 minutes early to get enough time for security checks and ticket checks.

 Getting Around Beijing

-Beijing’s public transport system is well-developed.
+Beijing's public transport system is well-developed.
 You can take a subway, bus, taxi, or even a rickshaw to travel around the city.
-The quickest and cheapest way to travel around Beijing is by subway.
+The quickest and cheapest way to travel around Beijing is by Beijing subway.

 23 subway lines have been put into use in Beijing.
-Operation times vary for the different metro lines but most of lines run from 5:00 to 23:26 every day.
+Operation times vary for the different metro lines but most of the lines run from 5:00 to 23:26 every day.
 Subway lines 1 and 2 are the most useful for tourists because they can take you to many must-see attractions in Beijing, such as the Forbidden City, Tiananmen Square, the Lama Temple.

 Basically, traveling by metro is the most flexible and convenient way in Beijing.
 It is crowded but punctual- you don’t need to worry about the traffic jam during rush hour.

-There are more than 1,000 public bus routes in Beijing to take you to everywhere in the city.
+There are more than 1,000 public bus routes in Beijing to take you everywhere in the city.
 Generally, public buses run from 5:30 to 23:00 every day, but times may vary for different routes.

 The ticket is usually 1 RMB for a bus without air conditioning and 2 RMB for an air-conditioned bus.
 During rush hour, when people come and go to work, buses can get crammed.